MarcWeber/vim-addon-manager/README.md

 making sure all .vim file get sourced.

 ## If you believe in VAM's collaborative properties
-then you may also want to have a look at [vim-git-wiki](https://github.com/MarcWeber/vim-git-wiki) If you contribute to this git based wiki editable by Vim we have a chance making it official ot www.vim.org.
+then you may also want to have a look at [vim-git-wiki](vim-wiki.mawercer.de).

+## SUPPORT / HELP / ISSUES / TROUBLE
+VAM is well supported by at least 2 maintainers.
+Try github tickets or Vim irc channel on freenode.

-## fdinding plugin names
+## finding plugin names

     :VAMPluginInfo NAME or script-id
     " or completion: